polyactis/pegaflow/pegaflow/example/README.md

-# TOC

 - [1.
 An example to inherit Workflow.py](#1-an-example-to-inherit-workflowpy)
   - [1.1.
 Test on a Condor cluster](#11-test-on-a-condor-cluster)

 # 1. An example to inherit Workflow.py

 - [WordCountFiles.py](WordCountFiles.py) is an Object-Oriented example that runs `wc` (word-count) on all files with a given suffix in an input folder.
 - [WCFiles_Function.py](WCFiles_Function.py) provides the same function as [WordCountFiles.py](WordCountFiles.py), but is written in a procedural-programming way.
 No classes.